mylbrinkerhoff/SpectralSlope_GAMMs/README.md

-# LCH_GAMMS
+# SpectralSlope_GAMMs

-This directory contains the scripts and data for doing a GAMM to test Laryngeal Complexity in Santiago Laxopa Zapotec
+This directory contains the scripts and data that was conducted for a GAMM analysis of spectral slopes and other acoustic measures.